redkite-labs/redkitecms-docs/book/themes-management.rst

 Preview a theme
 ---------------

-This command let you see the design of a theme as its author has designed it.
+This command lets you see the design of a theme as its author has designed it.

 To preview a theme simply click on the **Preview** action.
 The theme is rendered and on the left you have two commands: